jor-rainey/Portfolio_Projects/Strava_Running_Project/StravaReadme.md

 ### Data Analysis

 Using Tableau I have created a number of visulaisations from this data to make trends, personal bests and general run information more accessible.
-The full dashboard can be seen within TABLEAU PUBLIC along with the full interacvtivity.
+The full dashboard can be found on my Tableau Public profile [here](https://public.tableau.com/app/profile/jake.rainey/viz/StravaRunningDataProject/StravaRunningData) along with the full interacvtivity.
 However the screenshots below can demonstrate how the information is displayed along with some of the information that can be gathered.

 #### Strava Project Page 1